ITCMD/Box-Visualizer/README.md

 Note that this code is under copyright.
 Usage of it without acknowledgment is illegal.
 This script uses the In2Batch batch script: https://github.com/ITCMD/In2Batch as well as extracts from the CMDS script: https://github.com/ITCMD/CMDS

+The Bget version does not use any 3rd party EXEs but the output script is slower.